 - Blood tests to detect diabetes

-- Ultrasound—uses sound waves to examine structures inside the body to determine if any urine remains in your bladder after urinating
+- Ultrasound—can show if any urine remains in your bladder after urinating

-- Urodynamic tests—used to measure the flow of urine and the pressure in the bladder
+- Urodynamic tests—measures the flow of urine and the pressure in the bladder

-- These strengthen the muscles that hold the bladder in place and control urine flow.
+- Kegel exercises —to strengthen the muscles that hold the bladder in place and control urine flow.

-- Painless electrical stimulation is sometimes used.
-It can strengthen the muscles more quickly.
+- Painless electrical stimulation to muscles—may help increase muscle strength faster than exercises alone.
 It is helpful for stress incontinence.

-Absorbent diapers are often used by men with incontinence.
+- Absorbent diapers or briefs are often used by men with mild incontinence.

 |Copyright © Nucleus Medical Media, Inc.|

 You may need surgery if a blockage is causing the problem.
 The most common problem is an enlarged prostate.